Paleontology and Geology of Missouri

 When we fossil hunt near water ... we always take the pumpA Trilobite Tale

-Carl Cook cutting out a fossil using the field Rock Saw
+Cutting out a fossil with a field Rock Saw

 Dr. Steven R. Hill (Botanist at the Illinois Natural History Survey in

-gave a tour of a portion of the Botanical Garden as well as portions of
+Garden) gave a tour of a portion of the Botanical Garden as well as

 by: Dr. Bruce L. Stinchcomb